thiagolrpinho/MP-Trabalho-1-20perguntas/readme.md

 ### Prerequisites

-You need g++ installed which is native from ubuntu.
+You need g++ installed which is native on ubuntu.

 ### Installing